open-feature/flagd/docs/reference/custom-operations/fractional-operation.md

 The bucketing value expression can be omitted, in which case a concatenation of the `targetingKey` and the `flagKey` will be used.

-The `fractional` operation is a custom JsonLogic operation which deterministically selects a variant based on the defined distribution of each variant (as a percentage).
+The `fractional` operation is a custom JsonLogic operation which deterministically selects a variant based on the defined distribution of each variant (as a relative weight).
 This works by hashing ([murmur3](https://github.com/aappleby/smhasher/blob/master/src/MurmurHash3.cpp)) the given data point, converting it into an int in the range [0, 99].
 Whichever range this int falls in decides which variant